The OS Open MasterMap Implementation Programme helped shape new access and sharing arrangements for OS MasterMap.

 New users can understand the pricing structure for the data more easily, removing uncertainty around cost of use

 We've designed straightforward pricing plans tailored to meet the needs of customers.

 Publish data in new ways to improve the quality of the data and make it easier to use

-Going forward we will be releasing our premium datasets in new formats, making them easier to use.
+Going forward we'll be releasing our premium datasets in new formats, making them even easier to use.